Urho Kekkonen: Overview

-First term (1956–62)
+First term (1956–1962)

 Kekkonen's visit to the United States in 1961 and first time in the White House.
 Left: Urho Kekkonen, Sylvi Kekkonen, Jacqueline Kennedy, and John F. Kennedy.

 Soviet leader Nikita Khrushchev attended Kekkonen's 60th birthday party in Presidential Palace, Helsinki.
 The party continued until 5 a.m. at the Tamminiemi residence.

 In the presidential election of 1956, Kekkonen defeated the Social Democrat Karl-August Fagerholm 151–149 in the electoral college vote.
 The campaign was notably vicious, with many personal attacks against several candidates, especially Kekkonen.
-The tabloid gossip newspaper Sensaatio-Uutiset ("Sensational News") accused Kekkonen of fistfighting, excessive drinking and extramarital affairs.
+The tabloid gossip newspaper Sensaatio-Uutiset accused Kekkonen of fistfighting, excessive drinking and extramarital affairs.
 The drinking and womanizing charges were partly true.
 At times, during evening parties with his friends, Kekkonen got drunk, and he had at least two longtime mistresses.

 As president, Kekkonen continued the neutrality policy of President Paasikivi, which came to be known as the Paasikivi–Kekkonen line.
 From the beginning, he ruled with the assumption that he alone was acceptable to the Soviet Union as Finnish President.
 Evidence from defectors like Oleg Gordievsky and files from the Soviet archives show that keeping Kekkonen in power was indeed the main objective of the Soviet Union in its relations with Finland.

 In August 1958, Karl-August Fagerholm's third cabinet, a coalition government led by the Social Democratic Party (SDP) and including Kekkonen's party Agrarian League, was formed.
 The Communist front SKDL was left out.
 This irritated the Soviet Union because of the inclusion of ministers from SDP's anti-Communist wing, namely Väinö Leskinen and Olavi Lindblom.
 They were seen by the Soviet Union as puppets of the anti-Communist SDP chair Väinö Tanner, who had been convicted in the war-responsibility trials.
 Kekkonen had warned against this but was ignored by SDP.
 The Night Frost Crisis, as coined by Nikita Khrushchev, led to Soviet pressure against Finland in economic matters.
 Kekkonen sided with the Soviet Union, working behind the scenes against the cabinet; Fagerholm's cabinet consequently resigned in December 1958.
 The Finnish Foreign Ministry ignored United States offers for help as promised by Ambassador John D. Hickerson in November 1958.
 The crisis was resolved by Kekkonen in January 1959, when he privately travelled to Moscow to negotiate with Khrushchev and Andrei Gromyko.
 The crisis established Kekkonen as having the extra-constitutional authority to determine which parties may participate in government, effectively restricting the free parliamentary formation of governing coalitions for many years ahead.